-What Is Teething Syndrome?
+What is Teething Syndrome?

 Teething in Babies is a natural process that occurs in infants when their primary or baby teeth start to grow through their gums for the first time.
 Although it's a significant moment in a child's development, it is also associated with irritability and discomfort.